CarolineR94/project4/README.md

 ### The process:
 The first step was to consider the possible users of the app.
-The most likely market would be bilingual, as although it is a blogging platform, the USP is the possibility to
+The most likely market would be bilingual, as although it is a blogging platform, the USP is the possibility of translating blog posts.

-There are a number of features which could be included in this type of app, but for the MVP I decided to focus on a basic product which would allow users to add, edit and delete articles and translations of those articles.
+There are a number of features which could be included in this type of app, but for the MVP I decided to focus on a basic product which would allow users to add, edit and delete posts and translations of those posts.
+The first step was to consider the personas and how they might interact with the site.
+As a result of this, I realised the site navigation needed to use as few words as possible, on the basis that some users wouldn't be English speakers.
+I also outlined the structure of my files and specified the